JamesHarrison/changeling/README.markdown

 * CMake 2.6 or greater
 * The JACK Audio Connection Kit development headers (libjack)
 * The libsndfile development headers
-* The libmosquitto and libmosquittopp development headers
+* The libmosquitto development headers

 On Ubuntu, installing these can be done with: